-Your pecan pie is done cooking when you can gently shake the pie dish and you see that the center of the pie is not overly jiggly and the outer edges are set.
+You will know your pecan pie is done cooking when you can gently shake the pie dish and see that the center of the pie is not overly jiggly and the outer edges are set.
 If the pie jiggles a lot when you gently shake the pan, continue cooking it until the center is a little more set.
 The cook time will vary and may take a bit longer than 60 minutes.

 - Lemon Sour Cream Pie